5. Evaluation criteria

 Children and adult service users are able to build trusted and secure relationships with staff.
 Children and adult service users view the help they receive positively.

-Children and adults, including those who cannot communicate verbally, are supported to actively participate in day-to-day and more complex decisions about their lives, as appropriate.
+Children and adults, including those who communicate non-verbally, are supported to actively participate in day-to-day and more complex decisions about their lives, as appropriate.
 They are sensitively helped to understand where it may not be possible to act on their wishes and are helped to understand why other action is taken that is in their best interests.

 Children and adult service users know how to complain.
 The agency’s complaints policy is easy to understand, accessible and focused on the needs of service users, who understand what has happened as a result of their complaint.
 Their complaints are treated seriously and are responded to clearly.
 Urgent action is taken and practice and/or services improve accordingly.